drasmuss/nhrlmodel/README.rst

 This code instantiates the model described in

+Rasmussen, D., Voelker, A., & Eliasmith, C. (2017).
+A neural model of hierarchical reinforcement learning.
+PLoS ONE

 Rasmussen, D. (2014).
 Hierarchical reinforcement learning in a biologically plausible neural architecture.
 University of Waterloo.

 Rasmussen, D., & Eliasmith, C. (2014).
 A neural model of hierarchical reinforcement learning.
 Proceedings of the 36th Annual Conference of the Cognitive Science Society